wso2-incubator/twitter-sentiment-analysis/README.md

    For this method we used the already available _GoogleNews-vectors-negative300.bin_ model to generate the vectors.

    Following are the features of the vectors generated using gensim

            Vector size per word = 300
            Number of words per tweet = 28
            Vector size per tweet = 300*28 = 8400

    Such a vector size generated a large output file, the size of which was not supported by the machine learner.
 So therefore we used sklearns PCA to reduce the vector size from 8400 to 28 for each tweet.
    After this, the vectors and their corresponding sentiment was fed into the machine learner and the results are as follows

+            200k using method 1 to find sentiments was 59.26% accuracy 200k using method 2 to find sentiments was 56.37% accuracy

    **3. Stanford's Global Vector (Glove) Library**